It is false that gender is an ideology

 According to the Glossary for Equality of the National Institute for Women (Inmujeres) , gender ideology is a term that is used in a negative and derogatory way to cancel or dismiss the sexual and gender diversity to which societies, cultures and nations have been opening up.

-The term "ideology" refers to the dogmatic nature assumed regarding the ideas of equality, empowerment, and respect for the personal experience of identity and sexuality.
-Feminist and diversity movements are rejected, arguing that they go against nature and the family and that they operate by endangering the established social order.
+By calling it an ideology, we are referring to the dogmatic character presupposed regarding the ideas of equality, empowerment, and respect for the personal experience of identity and sexuality.
+Feminist and diversity movements are rejected on the grounds that they go against nature and the family and that they operate in a way that endangers the established social order.

 Disinformation that has been circulating since at least '95